Wednesday, January 26, 2005

 New technology is also on the President's second term agenda.
 High on his wish list, said Bush, is the "Democracy Wand", which, once waived over a nation, will transform it into a democratic society.
 It is believed to be several years away from fruition.
 Mr. Bush also called for increased funding for NASA, to search for Christian life on Mars.

-new Bush Doctrine: "America can do unto others whatever we wish to do unto them".
+In perhaps his most memorable phrase, The President also introduced a bold new Bush Doctrine: "America can do unto others whatever we wish to do unto them".
 Later in the speech, he stated the Doctrine another way: "We shall do unto others before they do unto us".

 Bush also reached out to black voters, on this Martin Luther King holiday week, by launching his new "I Have A Dream House" initiative, providing credits to black citizens to help them buy their first home, provided they first prove their Christian faith by living for a year as a white man's slave.
 "After such proof of their faith in Jesus, we shall verily provide bountiful tax credits to help such people of color buy a dream house" -- where, the President joked, "they may be fruitful and, God willing, not multiply too much".